Lushuihu: Han dynasty to Sixteen Kingdoms

-The first record of the Lushuihu was around 57 BC, when they were recorded attacking the Shaohe Qiang people near modern-day Huangzhong, Qinghai.
+The first appearance of the Lushuihu in official Chinese records was around 57 BC, when they were attacked by the Shaohe Qiang people near modern-day Huangzhong, Qinghai.
 By 30 AD, they were already vassals of the Han dynasty as evidenced by bamboo inscriptions found in Gansu, likely around the time when the Han official, Dou Rong was governing the Hexi Corridor.
 They served as auxiliaries for his son, Dou Gu in his campaign against the Northern Xiongnu in 73 AD.

-While a subject of the Chinese court, the Lushuihu were also known to occasionally rebel.
-In 77 AD, they joined the Qiang leader, Miwu in rebellion, and rebelled again in 86.
-The Lushuihu later came under the rule of the Cao Wei dynasty, and in 222, led by their leaders Zhiyuanduo and Yijiianjiqie, they rebelled in the Hexi Corridor but were defeated by Wei forces.
-After the Wei was succeeded by the Western Jin dynasty, the Lushuihu colluded with the Xiongnu chief, Hao Duyuan and the Malan Qiang people to rebel in 296, which escalated into Qi Wannian's rebellion and devastated the Guanzhong region.
+While a subject of the Chinese court, the Lushuihu were known to occasionally rebel.
+In 77 AD, they joined the Shaodang Qiang leader, Miyu in rebellion, and rebelled again in 86 AD.
+The Lushuihu later came under the rule of the Cao Wei dynasty.
+In 222 AD, led by their leaders Zhiyuanduo and Yijiianjiqie, the Lushuihu rebelled in the Hexi Corridor but were defeated by Wei forces.
+After the Wei was succeeded by the Western Jin dynasty, the Lushuihu colluded with the Xiongnu chief, Hao Duyuan and the Malan Qiang people to rebel in 296 AD, which escalated into Qi Wannian's rebellion and devastated the Guanzhong region.

-Apart from the imperial family of the Northern Liang, there were several recorded Lushuihu leaders during the Sixteen Kingdoms period.
-Specifically, these Lushuihu people were from the Peng clan of Anding Commandery and the Hao clan of Xingcheng (in modern Yan'an, Shaanxi).
+Apart from the imperial family of the Northern Liang, there were several other recorded Lushuihu leaders during the Sixteen Kingdoms period, namely the Peng clan of Anding Commandery and the Hao clan of Xingcheng (in modern Yan'an, Shaanxi).